LucyZhao19/project/README.md

 To return to the home page, click on the "Home" button located on the top left corner of the current webpage.

-Bonus:
-snakemakeCS50 can also be ran on the command-line interface, as instructed below:
-To run snakemake, specify the desired sample and reference chromosome in "user_input.csv".
-Then:

-`snakemake --cores=1`
+Backup plan if human reference chromosome cannot be downloaded from google drive link:

+In the project folder, create a "hg38" folder:
+`cd your_path/project`

+`mkdir ./hg38`

+`cd ./hg38`

 The human reference chromosomes can be downloaded from: https://hgdownload.soe.ucsc.edu/goldenPath/hg38/chromosomes/

-Unzip all .fa.gz files:
+Only download the .fa.gz files with filename chr1.fa.gz, chr2.fa.gz, chr3.fa.gz, ..., chr22.fa.gz (skip the files with "GI", "KI", "chrUn", "chrX", "md5sum", and/or "chrY" in the filename)
+Move the downloaded reference chromosome files and unzip all .fa.gz files in the hg38 folder:

-`gunzip directory_path/*.fa.gz`
+`gunzip your_path_to_project/hg38/*.fa.gz`

-Index all .fa files:
+Index all .fa files in the hg38 folder:

-`cd dir_path`

 `for file in *.fa; do bwa index $file; done`

-Generate fa.fai file from all .fa files:
+Generate fa.fai file from all .fa files in the hg38 folder:

-`cd dir_path`

 `for file in *.fa; do samtools faidx $file; done`

-TODO:
-- Maybe create a return button so the user can go back to index.html?
-- finalize design.md!
-- make the Youtube video!
-- double check all requirements for the final project! https://cs50.harvard.edu/college/2024/spring/project/

-SIDE NOTE:
-To update conda environment and remove any unnecessary packages from the environment: conda env update -p ./envs/snakemakeCS50 --file ./envs/environment.yaml --prune